 What to expect on the walk along the Roaches

-The walk starts off near Hen Cloud (a big hill) on the south end of The Roaches.
-You will then walk along the bottom of the rock face, before climbing (not literally) up to the top.
-Once up the top, you will be rewarded with magnificent views across the Peak District, and apparently you can see as far as Snowden on a clear day.
+Once up the top, you will be rewarded with wild heather, and magnificent views across the Peak District.
+Apparently you can see as far as Snowden on a clear day.
 We did not see as far as Snowden.
+We could see the Tittesworth reservoir though.

 Next you will walk along the top of The Roaches, on a gradual uphill to reach the trig point, after which it’s a gradual downhill.
 The terrain is quite rocky and rugged, much more so that along the top of Bamford Edge and Stanage Edge.

 Up here you will also walk by a little pond thing called Doxey Pool.
 I didn’t know this at the time, but have since found out it is inhabited by a water spirit.
 The story goes, a mermaid fell into it on a foggy day, and she now entices her victims into it to die.
+Sounds like she is an evil mermaid now.

 There I was thinking it was just flood water after the rain.